Partitioning

 Add a default partition

-1. Add a default partition at the first level of the partition design:
+The following example adds a default partition to the genre_stat table created above (see Add a new partition) at the first level of the partition design:

 ALTER TABLE genre_stat ADD DEFAULT PARTITION other;